osmosis-labs/osmosis/x/protorev/protorev.md

 When given an ordered route against a specific chain state (state of pool reserves) where a cyclic arbitrage opportunity exists, one must then determine how much to swap in to capture maximum profits (where profits is defined as Asset Out Amount - Asset In Amount).

-ProtoRev uses a binary search algorithm to determine the optimal amount in to swap, using functions from the GAMM module for calculations and swap execution.
+ProtoRev uses a binary search algorithm to determine the optimal amount in to swap, using functions from the PoolManager module for calculations and swap execution.

 # State